project-chip/connectedhomeip/examples/thermostat/telink/README.md

-# Matter Telink All Clusters Minimal Example Application
+# Matter Telink Thermostat Example Application

-The Telink All Clusters Minimal Example Application implements various ZCL clusters populated on three endpoints.
 You can use this example as a reference for creating your own application.

 ![Telink B91 EVK](http://wiki.telink-semi.cn/wiki/assets/Hardware/B91_Generic_Starter_Kit_Hardware_Guide/connection_chart.png)